-[Orix Buffaloes] Yoshihisa Hirano is ready to renew his contract, saying, "I want to approach this with the feeling that it will be my last chance," and signs the second-lower offer in the team's history.
+[Orix Buffaloes] Yoshihisa Hirano signs contract renewal with determination: "I want to approach this with the feeling that this is my last chance" after being offered the second-largest pay cut in the team's history.

 Sports Hochi

-Orix Buffaloes 's Yoshihisa Hirano attends a press conference after completing his contract renewal
+Orix Buffaloes Yoshihisa Hirano attends a press conference after completing contract negotiations.

 This season, in April, he became the fourth player in NPB history to achieve 250 saves, but only pitched in three games for the first team.
 "I wasn't able to contribute anything to the team," he lamented.
 From next season, he will also serve as a coach, but he emphasized, "As long as I'm under contract as a player, my first priority is to contribute as a player."
 "Running is the most important thing.
 If I can't do that, I'm no good as an athlete," he said, and this offseason he plans to once again work on building a body that won't get injured.